 The introduction of Kuze's second fight, where he ambushes Kiryu in a sewer on a motorbike, pipe in hand, and crashes after knocking Kiryu down with his weapon.
 Along with his Badass Boast, this is is considered one of the most memorable scenes in the game, and probably the most badass introduction for a boss in the whole series.

-The scene in the woods with Kiryu and a very conflicted Nishikiyama, largely due to Kazuhiko Nakaya's performance.
+The scene in the woods with Kiryu and a very conflicted Nishikiyama, largely due to Kazuhiro Nakaya's performance.

 The Media King, the last of the Five Billionaires in the Real Estate Royale storyline, is considerably much more difficult than the previous kings.
 He hits like a truck, will evade several of your attacks, and the ones he takes are usually a No-Sell and even has Super Armor to break through them easily, being accused of being a boss with Fake Difficulty.
 Unlike the others, you also have no objects around to make short work of him through Beast mode.
 Many players found themselves relying on rare weapons to beat him, but mastering the deeper aspects of the fighting mechanics (such as evading upon hitting) has allowed some to make short work of him.

 Tsukiyama, the leader of the Five Stars in the Cabaret Club Czar storyline.
-Like the Media King, he's also accused of having Fake Difficulty as he'll evade most of your attacks, will counter with ones that do sizable damage, and has Super Armor to break through your offensive.
+Like the Media King, he's also accused of having Fake Difficulty as he'll evade almost the entirety of Thug combos and several other attacks too, will counter with ones that do sizable damage, and has Super Armor to break through your offensive.
 It doesn't help that you fight in a narrow alleyway.
-He'll have the upper hand against your Thug and Breaker styles, but he's vulnerable against your Slugger style.
+He'll have the upper hand against your Thug and Breaker styles, but he's vulnerable against your Slugger style and weapons in general.

 When it comes time to take over the Media King's properties, you'll have to deal with each one being at least 900,000,000Y.
 Not to mention that investing in said properties is the slowest out of all the territories.
 This will result in the takeover becoming a very long grind as you wait for payouts which will likely only tally up to half of the price for a single building, unless you abuse several get rich quick strategies (Getting good at beating Mr Shakedown for one).
 Heaven help you if you lose the Disco contest against the Media King and get a 10% setback...